 Different methods for production can be used due to technological advancements..

 Canada: wheat production with machines

 India: Wheat production with labour

-Industries locate different production processes in different countries in order to reduce cost of production.
+Industries locate different production processes in different countries in order to reduce the cost of production.

-This theory explains relative advantage of the countries based on the factor endowments.
+This theory explains the relative advantage of the countries based on the factor endowments.